cnut1648/linux-server-config/README.md

 3. Install executables via `./install_exec.sh`.
 These binaries are stored in `~/tools`.

+   **Note**
-   Note that if the system does not have FUSE you can extract the appimage:
+   If the system does not have FUSE you can extract the appimage:
    ```shell
    cd ~/tools;
    ./nvim --appimage-extract